-- Eyebrow jewellery, facial, tongue, nose and lip studs are not permitted. - Leather jackets, all denim garments and all hoodies are not permitted. - Hats should not be worn indoors. - Outer coats should be predominantly plain in colour and without large logos. - A plain white t-shirt or vest may be worn under the shirt. - On health and safety grounds, shoes should be appropriate for a work place.
-Flip flops, open toes, Uggs, Dr Martens (or equivalent) are not permitted. - Jewellery may be worn, providing it is not excessive or potentially hazardous.
+- Eyebrow jewellery, facial, tongue, nose and lip studs are not permitted. - Leather jackets, all denim garments and all hoodies are not permitted. - Hoodies and sweatshirts are not permitted. - Leggings are not permitted. - Students are expected to tuck their shirts in. - · Hats should not be worn indoors. - Outer coats should be predominantly plain in colour and without large logos. - On health and safety grounds, shoes should be appropriate for a workplace.
+Flip flops, open toes, Uggs, Dr Martens (or equivalent) are not permitted.

+Jewellery may be worn, providing it is not excessive or potentially hazardous.
 However, it is a legal requirement that all jewellery must be removed before undertaking sporting activities.
 It is the responsibility of the wearer to do this.